A4S International Case Competition

 This year’s competition will be held at the Rotman School of Management in Toronto from March 26 to 27, 2021.
 The competition will focus on a sustainable, resilient recovery, including societal justice and building back better in a post-pandemic world.

-Teams will be asked to design business models that support sustainable supply chains.
+Teams will be asked to design business models that support and encourage sustainable supply chains.
 Teams may wish to focus on a particular industry or sector.
 They will need to consider how to use the lessons learned during the pandemic to create new and innovative sustainable business solutions to prepare for future challenges and opportunities, while also ensuring sustainable management of both natural and social assets.

 Lessons from the pandemic